magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-known-issue-create-new-order-buttons-missing.md

 ---
 title: "Magento 2.4.0 known issue: Create New Order buttons missing"
-labels: "2.4.0,Magento Commerce,Magento Commerce Cloud,SKU,button,known issues,order,products"
+labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,SKU,button,known issues,order,products
 ---

 This article provides a workaround for a known issue in Magento Admin for two missing buttons on the order creation page.
 When creating a new order for a new or existing customer, it is not possible to add products to the order from the catalog since the **Add Products By SKU** and **Add Products** buttons are missing.
 This is caused by JS bundling being enabled.
 A fix will be available in Magento 2.4.1.